Skip to content

 Introduction

-The detection of vector-borne pathogens in dogs with cranial cruciate ligament rupture living in the Mediterranean region is of great importance for the health and welfare of the animals.
-Through careful examination and analysis, potential infections can be identified and appropriate measures can be taken to contain the spread of disease.
+The detection of pathogens transmitted by vectors in dogs with cranial cruciate ligament rupture that live in the Mediterranean is of great importance for the health and well -being of animals.
+A precise examination and analysis of potential infections can be identified and suitable measures can be taken to contain the spread of diseases.

 The role of vectors, such as ticks or fleas, in transmitting pathogens to dogs should not be underestimated.
 These tiny parasites can transmit various dangerous diseases such as Lyme disease, Ehrlichiosis or Leishmaniasis.
 Therefore, it is important to develop specific detection methods to identify these pathogens in dogs with cranial cruciate ligament rupture in the Mediterranean region.

-Effective diagnosis requires a combination of different techniques and tests.
-These include, for example, serological tests, molecular examinations such as polymerase chain reaction (PCR) or clinical examinations to detect symptoms and signs of an infection.
-This comprehensive approach allows an accurate diagnosis to be made and appropriate treatment to be initiated.
+An effective diagnosis requires a combination of different techniques and tests.
+These include, for example, serological tests, molecular examinations such as the polymerase chain reaction (PCR) or clinical examinations to identify symptoms and signs of infection.
+This extensive approach can be made precise diagnosis and adequate treatment can be initiated.

-Detection of vector-borne pathogens in dogs with cranial cruciate ligament rupture in the Mediterranean region requires close collaboration between veterinarians, laboratories and research institutions.
-Only through joint efforts can we deepen our understanding of these diseases, develop preventive measures and improve canine health.
+The detection of pathogens transmitted by vectors in dogs with cranial cruciate ligament rupture in the Mediterranean requires close cooperation between veterinarians, laboratories and research institutions.
+Only through joint efforts can we deepen the understanding of these diseases, develop preventive measures and improve the health of dogs.

-Overall, the detection of vector-borne pathogens in dogs with cranial cruciate ligament rupture in the Mediterranean region would be an important step to contain the spread of infections and ensure the welfare of the animals.
+Overall, the detection of pathogens transferred by vectors in dogs with cranial cruciate ligament rupture in the Mediterranean would be an important step to contain the spread of infections and ensure the well -being of the animals.

 background

-Cranial cruciate ligament rupture ( CCLR ) is a common cause of pelvic limb lameness in dogs, most often due to a degenerative process that results in rupture of the ligament.
-Several risk factors have been described, such as age, breed, gender, spay status, and weight [1,2].
-CCLR is believed to have a multifactorial origin involving genetics, anatomy, and chronic joint inflammation, eventually leading to ligament rupture and osteoarthritis [3, 4].
+The rupture of the cranial cruciate ligament ( CCLR ) is a common cause of paralyzing the pelvic dimensions in dogs, which are usually due to a degenerative process that leads to the tore of the volume.
+Several risk factors have been described, such as age, breed, gender, castration status and weight [1,2].
+However, it can be assumed that the CCLR has a multifactorial origin in which genetics, anatomical nature and chronic inflammation of the joints are involved, which ultimately leads to ligament tear and osteoarthritis [3, 4].

-It has been suggested that immunopathological mechanisms may be involved in the development of degenerative CCL lesions [5], and furthermore, lymphoplasmacytic synovitis is a common finding in dogs with CCLR [6].
-Therefore, two hypotheses have been proposed about the role of chronic synovitis in the development of cruciate ligament fiber damage and, consequently, CCLR.
-The first hypothesis is that synovitis is a near-primary event leading to progressive destruction of the ligamentous fibers [7].
+It was suspected that immunopathological mechanisms could be involved in the development of degenerative CCL lesions [5], and in addition, lymphoplasmic synovitis is a frequent finding in dogs with CCLR [6].
+Therefore, two hypotheses on the role of chronic synovitis were set up in the development of cruciate ligament fiber damage and consequently the CCLR.
+The first hypothesis states that synovitis is an almost primary event that leads to a progressive destruction of the band fibers [7].

-The second reason is that several inherent previous publications reported increased bacterial burden of the synovial membrane in biopsies of inflamed knee joints from dogs with CCLR compared to healthy knee joints, suggesting that environmental bacteria may trigger persistent chronic synovitis [8 , 9].
-Other types of pathogens, such as Other pathogens, such as vector-borne pathogens (VBP), can cause acute and chronic joint diseases in dogs, but their role in CCLR has not been thoroughly investigated [10-14].
+The second reason is that several inherent earlier publications reported on an increased bacterial burden on the synovial membrane in biopsies of inflamed knee joints of dogs with CCLR compared to healthy knee joints, which indicates that bacteria from the environment can trigger a persistent chronic synovitis [8, 9].
+Other types of pathogens, such as For example, pathogens (VBP) transferred by vectors can trigger acute and chronic joint diseases in dogs, but their role in CCLR has not yet been thoroughly examined [10-14].

-In a recent study in Brazil, it was reported that 91.3% of 46 dogs with leishmaniasis had joint abnormalities detected on physical examination, x-ray and/or computed tomography, but CCLR was not in the list of those described Joint abnormalities included [14].
-Other VBPs such as Ehrlichiacanis, Anaplasma phagocytophilum, Rickettsiarickettsii, Borrelia burgdorferi, Babesia canis, Bartonellavinsonii subsp. berkhoffii and filariae have also been associated with joint diseases such as: B. Polyarthritis, in dogs [4,10, 15-24].
+In a study recently carried out in Brazil, it was reported that 91.3 % of 46 dogs with leishmaniasis had joint anomalies that were found in physical examination, X -ray and/or in computer tomography, but the CCLR was not included in the list of the joint anomalies described [14].
+Other VBP such as Ehrlichiacanis, anaplasma Phagocytophilum, Rickettsiarickettsii, Borrelia Burgdorferi, Babesia Canis, Bartonellavinsonii Sub.
+Berkhoffii and Filarios were also with joint diseases, such as B. polyarthritis, associated with dogs [4.10, 15-24].

-The aim of this study is to detect multiple VBPs in dogs with CCLR, determine whether there is a relationship between the presence of VBP and CCLR, and determine the presence of a specific inflammatory pattern in the synovial membrane of dogs with CCLR and VBP.
+The aim of this study is to demonstrate several VBP in dogs with CCLR, determine whether there is a connection between the presence of VBP and CCLR, and the presence of a specific inflammatory pattern in the synovial membrane of dogs with CCLR and VBP.

 Methods

-This was a prospective study involving 46 dogs presented for surgical treatment of CCLR and 16 control dogs euthanized due to conditions unrelated to the joints.
-Samples collected included blood, synovial fluid, and a synovial membrane biopsy.
+It was a prospective study in which 46 dogs took part in the surgical treatment of CCLR, as well as 16 control dogs that were put to sleep due to illnesses that had nothing to do with the joints.
+The removed samples included blood, synovial fluid and a synovial membrane biopsy.

 Results

 The study included 62 dogs, 46 with CCLR and 16 control dogs.
-Twenty-five female dogs (17 intact and eight neutered) and 21 male dogs (15 intact and six neutered) aged 6 months to 11 years were affected by CCLR.
-There were 16 different breeds, the most common being mixed-breed dogs (n = 18).
-In the control group there were eight female dogs (four intact and four neutered) and eight male dogs (six intact and two neutered) aged 4 to 17 years and 10 different breeds (Additional file 1: Table S1).
+25 bitches (17 intact and eight neutered) and 21 males (15 intact and six neutered) at the age of 6 months to 11 years were affected by CCLR.
+It was 16 different breeds, the most common the mixed breed dogs (n = 18).
+In the control group there were eight bitches (four intacts and four neutered) and eight males (six intacts and two neutered) aged 4 to 17 years and 10 different breeds (additional file 1: Table S1).

-Reasons for euthanasia included neoplasia (five), chronic renal failure (two), gastric dilatation-volvulus (one), pituitary hyperadrenocorticism (one), disc herniation (two), urethral obstruction (one), heart failure (two), refractory epilepsy (one). and acute liver failure (one).
+The reasons for euthanasia included neoplasia (five), chronic kidney failure (two), magendilation volvulus (one), hypophyseshyperadrenokorticism (one), disco-hernia (two), urethral observation (one), heart failure (two), refractory epilepsy (one) and acute liver failure (one).

-None of the dogs included in this study had a clinical history, clinical signs, or clinicopathological abnormalities suggestive of VBP infection.
-The prevalence of VBP in the CCLR group was 19.6% (9/46).
-Leishmania infantum was detected in six dogs, three of which were seropositive, one was SF-PCR positive, and two were both seropositive and SF-PCR positive.
-Ehrlichia spp. were detected in three dogs, two of which were seropositive and one was seropositive and blood PCR positive (E. canis).
+In none of the dogs included in this study there was a clinical history, clinical signs or clinical-pathological abnormalities that indicate a VBP infection.
+The prevalence of the VBP in the CCLR group was 19.6 % (9/46).
+Leishhmania Infantum has been demonstrated in six dogs, three of them seropositive, one SF-PCR positive and two both seropositive and SF-PCR positive.
+Ehrlichia spp. were detected in three dogs, two of them seropositive and one seropositive and blood-pccr positive (E. Canis).

-One of these dogs was infected with L. infantum (SF-PCR positive) and Ehrlichia spp. co-infected (seropositive).
-Finally, Theileriaequi DNA was detected in the SF sample of a dog (Additional file 2: Table S2).
-In the control group, the prevalence of VBP in dogs was 18.8% (3/16).
-All three dogs were positive for L. infantum, one seropositive, one blood PCR positive and one seropositive and both blood and SF PCR positive (Additional file 2: Table S2).
-No VBPs were detected by light microscopy in a SF smear from any of the dogs included in this study, and the overall prevalence of VBPs was not statistically different between dogs with CCLR and control dogs [odds ratio (OR) = 0.949, 95% confidence interval (CI) 0.22-4.05, P = 0.629].
+One of these dogs was with L. Infantum (SF-PCR-positive) and Ehrlichia SPP. co -information (seropositive).
+Finally, the SF sample of a dog Theileriaequi-DNA was demonstrated (additional file 2: Table S2).
+In the control group, VBP's prevalence in dogs was 18.8 % (3/16).
+All three dogs were positive for L. Infantum, one of them seropositive, a blood PCR positive and a seropositive and both blood and SF-PCR positive (additional file 2: Table S2).
+No VBP was demonstrated by light microscopy in an SF smear of one of the dogs included in this study, and the overall prevalence of VBP did not differ statistically between dogs with CCLR and control dogs [ODDS ratio (OR) = 0.949, 95% confident interval (CI) 0.22-4,05, p = 0.629].

 discussion

-This study failed to demonstrate a role for VBP in CCLR nor the presence of a specific pattern of joint inflammation in VBP-positive dogs, although several vector-borne diseases have been associated with joint damage in dogs [4, 10, 14, 16 -22, 24] and some of them, especially leishmaniasis, are considered endemic in the area where the present study was conducted [28].
+In this study, neither a role of the VBP could not be demonstrated in the CCLR nor the presence of a specific pattern of the joint inflammation in VBP-positive dogs, although several diseases transmitted by vectors were associated with dog damage [4, 10, 14, 16-22, 24] and some of them, in particular the leishmaniosis, in the area in which this study was carried out than apply endemic [28].

-Larger case-control studies would likely be required to clarify the role of various vector-borne organisms as a cause or cofactor in the development of CCLR.
-In canine leishmaniasis, an incidence of orthopedic problems ranging from 44.8% to 91.3% has been reported when both orthopedic examination and imaging (radiology and/or computed tomography) were combined to screen for joint abnormalities [14, 29 ].
-Abnormalities noted on orthopedic examination include joint stiffness, lameness, soft tissue swelling, joint pain or crepitus, and functional disability.
+Larger case control studies would probably be necessary to clarify the role of various vector-handed organisms as the cause or cofactor in the development of CCLR.
+The dog's leismaniasis reported a frequency of orthopedic problems of 44.8 % up to 91.3 % if both orthopedic examination and imaging (radiology and/or computer tomography) were combined to search for joint anomalies [14, 29].
+Anomalies that were found during the orthopedic examination include joint stiffness, lameness, soft tissue swelling, joint pain or crepitation and functional disabilities.

-Dogs with CCLR may have one or more of these described orthopedic anomalies, but in previous studies there was no specific information about the prevalence of CCLR in dogs suffering from leishmaniasis.
-Theoretically, the lameness in leishmaniasis could be caused by polyarthritis with additional bone or muscle involvement, usually secondary to inflammation associated with the deposition of immune complexes in the joint due to a type III hypersensitivity reaction [4, 12, 30].
+Dogs with CCLR can have one or more of these orthopedic anomalies described, but in previous studies there was no specific information about the prevalence of CCLR in dogs that suffer from leushmaniasis.
+Theoretically, the lameness in leishmaniasis could be caused by polyarthritis with additional bone or muscle involvement, usually secondary to inflammation, which is associated with the storage of immune complexes in the joint due to a hypersensitivity reaction of type III [4, 12, 30].

-However, primary joint infection can also occur, and the parasites have been identified in macrophages by cytological examination of synovial fluid and by histological examination of synovial membranes [31, 32].
-Thus, infected dogs may present with monoarthritis, oligoarthritis or polyarthritis [18], and according to some reports, the knee joint may be affected in almost 80% of cases [14].
-In this study, L. infantum was the most common VBP detected in dogs with CCLR, although its prevalence was not significantly different from that of control dogs, suggesting that Leishmania infection does not play a role in the pathogenesis of CCLR.
+However, primary joint infection can also occur, and the parasites were identified in macrophages by cytological examination of the synovial fluid and through histological examination of the synovial membranes [31, 32].
+Infected dogs can have monoarthritis, oligoarthritis or polyarthritis [18], and according to some reports, the knee joint could be affected in almost 80 % of the cases [14].
+In this study, L. Infantum was the most common VBP, which was detected in dogs with CCLR, although their prevalence was not significantly different from that of the control dogs, which suggests that a leishmania infection in the pathogenesis of the CCLR plays no matter.

-A possible explanation for the detection in both groups of dogs could be the high prevalence of subclinical infection in a leishmaniasis-endemic area [28, 33].
+A possible explanation for the detection in both dog groups could be the high prevalence of a subclinical infection in an endemic leishmaniose area [28, 33].

-An association between polyarthritis and Ehrlichiosis has been reported previously; however, there was no clear evidence for this and other possible co-infections were not excluded, so the association was controversial [10, 15-17].
-In the present study, Ehrlichia antibodies or DNA were detected in three dogs with CCLR.
-However, infection could not be confirmed in the only two seropositive dogs, which may simply be due to exposure or previous infection.
-The third dog, which was seropositive and E. canis PCR positive, had no other clinical symptoms or laboratory abnormalities suggestive of overt or subclinical Ehrlichiosis before or after CCLR surgery.
+A connection between polyarthritis and Ehrlichiosis has been reported earlier; However, there was no clear evidence of this, and other possible CO infections were not excluded, so the connection was controversial [10, 15-17].
+In the present study, three dogs with CCLR Ehrlichia antibodies or DNA were demonstrated.
+In the two only seropositive dogs, however, the infection could not be confirmed, which may simply be due to exposure or an earlier infection.
+In the third dog, which was seropositive and E. Canis PCR-positive, there were no other clinical symptoms or laboratory anomalies before or after the CCLR operation that indicate open or subclinical honesty.

-This could indicate that the dog was either in an acute stage of the disease and recovered on its own, or that it was in a subclinical stage.
-Both scenarios likely exclude a link between CCLR and Ehrlichia infection.Theileria equi is one of the equine piroplasmas that is enzootic in Spain, with almost half of horses having antibodies or circulating parasitemia [34].
+This could indicate that the dog was either at an acute stage of the disease and recovered on its own or that it was in a subclinical stage.
+Both scenarios are likely to rule a connection between CCLR and Ehrlum Infection.
+Heileria Equi is one of the horse piroplasms that is enzoo table in Spain, with almost half of the horses of antibodies or circulating parasitemia [34].

-This parasite has occasionally been detected in dogs, but its epidemiological and clinical significance remains unknown [35].
-All this and the fact that the dog in this study with T. equi in SF had no other clinicopathological abnormalities throughout the study period may indicate that this pathogen was opportunistic and had no clinical significance for CCLR.
+This parasite was occasionally also proven in dogs, but its epidemiological and clinical importance is still unknown [35].
+All of this and the fact that the dog in this study with T. Equi in SF had no other clinical-pathological abnormalities during the entire study period could indicate that this pathogen was opportunistic and had no clinical importance for the CCLR.

-Although Bartonella, A. phagocytophilum, B. burgdorferi, Filariae or other piroplasms such as Babesia have been associated with acute or chronic canine polyarthritis [10, 13, 17, 19-22, 36], no dogs in this study were positive for any of these pathogen.
-These results may be consistent with the local geographical prevalence of these VBPs found in previous studies in the area examined in this study [16, 27, 34, 37].
+Although Bartonella, A. Phagocytophilum, B. Burgdorferi, Filariae or other piroplasms such as Babesia were associated with acute or chronic hunde polyarthritis [10, 13, 17, 19-22, 36], there was no dog positive for one of these pathogens.
+These results could match the local geographical prevalence of this VBP, which was determined in previous studies in the area examined in this study [16, 27, 34, 37].

 However, it should be noted that the limited sensitivity of the techniques used and the limitations associated with the samples taken for the study may also have contributed to the inability to detect these organisms.
 Lymphoplasmacytic arthritis was the most common histopathological finding in this study, both in dogs with and without CCLR.
 This is consistent with previous publications in which lymphoplasmacytic synovitis was commonly described in dogs with CCLR [6], but it has also been detected in postmortem samples from dogs without CCLR [7].